dhiraj19999/Scheduler.com/README.md

 # Scheduler.com ( Clone - Monday.com )

-Schdeular.com is a powerful project management system which help to complete projects efficientl.
+Schdeular.com is a powerful project management system which help to complete projects efficiently.
 Price,Login,Admin, Calender system are developed its collaborative project

 # Tech Stack Used
   - React